vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--sproxy`

-The address of the HTTPS proxy server through which the virtual container host accesses the network.
+The address of the HTTPS proxy server through which the VCH accesses the network.
 Specify the address of the proxy server as either an FQDN or an IP address.

 <pre>--https-proxy https://<i>proxy_server_address</i>:<i>port</i></pre>